+Pre-deployment Requirements:

 - a.
-Pre-deployment Requirements: The following shall be applied: - b.
-Prior to deployment, all MDD shall be checked by a vet to ensure that they are medically fit for deployment and are capable of working in the environment required.
-A report from a qualified veterinarian shall be submitted to NMAA/UNMAS SS prior to deployment. - c.
-MDD shall be checked by a qualified veterinarian at least every 12 months to assess the dog's medical fitness and well-being, the results of which shall be recorded. - d.
-All MDD shall be subject to accreditation prior to commencing operational tasks and shall only be tasked for the activities that they are accredited for. - e.
-The MDD team shall implement and adhere to the accredited organisations SOPs. - f.
-When investigating a MDD indication, the minimum area that shall be investigated is a 1.25m radius around the point of indication.
-This should be extended and/or offset depending on the wind direction and other variables that the handler is aware of. - g.
-The site Supervisor is responsible for the overall management and supervision of all assets deployed on the operation and shall ensure that all operations are conducted in accordance with the mine action organisations SOP.
+Prior to deployment, all MDDs shall be checked by a vet to ensure that they are medically fit for deployment and are capable of working in the environment required.
+A report from a qualified veterinarian shall be submitted to NMAA/UNMAS-SS prior to deployment. - b.
+MDDs shall be checked by a qualified veterinarian as minimum every 12 months to assess the dog's medical fitness and well-being, the results of which shall be recorded. - c.
+All MDDs shall be subject to accreditation prior to commencing operational tasks and shall only be tasked for the activities that they are accredited for. - d.
+The MDD team shall implement and adhere to the accredited organisations SOPs. - e.
+When investigating an MDD's indication, the minimum area that shall be investigated is a 1.25m radius around the point of indication.
+This should be extended and/or offset depending on the wind direction and other variables that the handler is aware of.

+f.
+The site Team Leader is responsible for the overall management and supervision of all assets deployed on the operation and shall ensure that all operations are conducted in accordance with the mine action organisations SOP.

-1.7.2 Planning
+9.7.2 Planning

 - a.
 The reconnaissance and survey results from the task and threat assessment shall determine if the task is suitable to MDD operations. - b.
 The layout of the area shall be managed to ensure that safety distances between each MDD and other humanitarian demining activities are adhered to. - c.
 The training and evaluation areas should be established as near to the operational site as possible to mirror the terrain and site conditions. - d.
 Adequate numbers of MDD teams should be deployed for each specific task. - e.
-Any preparation required shall be carried out in advance and shall comply with IMAS 9.41.
-E.G. Vegetation cutting/burning. - f.
+Any preparation required shall be carried out in advance and shall comply with IMAS 9.41.; e.g. vegetation cutting/burning. - f.
 In case of injury or illness, suitable transport shall, at all times, be available at the task site for the evacuation of the dog to a more suitable health care centre.
 An evacuation plan shall be implemented for each task site.

-1.7.3 Search procedures
+9.7.3 Search procedures

-- The search procedures and search patterns shall follow those described in the mine organisations accredited SOPs. - MDD for clearance If MDD teams are used as a primary detection tool, then the area may be subject to the QC procedure. - c.
-MDD during Emergency Response As an exception, one appropriately trained MDD may be used on its own in cases of urgent medical evacuation. - d.
-MDD during Technical Survey (TS) in accordance with IMAS 08.20 - A search with one MDD may be sufficient to confirm that EO is present or not, but if EO is found, two MDDs shall then be used.

-1.7.4 Marking

 - a.
+The search procedures and search patterns shall follow those described in the mine organisations accredited SOPs. - MDD for clearance If MDD teams are used as a primary detection tool, then the area may be subject to the QC procedure. - c.
+MDD during Emergency Response As an exception, one appropriately trained MDD may be used on its own in cases of urgent casualty evacuation. - d.
+MDD during Technical Survey (TS) in accordance with IMAS 08.20 A search with one MDD may be sufficient to confirm that EO is present or not, but if EO is found, two MDDs shall then be used.

+9.7.4 Marking

+- a.
 Area marking prior to, during and after MDD operations shall be in accordance with the details in Chapter 3 of this NTSG. - b.
-When a mine (EO) is found, the handler shall mark the indication using the same materials and procedures in accordance with the organisations SOPs.
-The marking system shall only be placed outside the search area.
-E.g. boundaries of the box/panel.
+When a mine (EO) is found, the handler shall mark the indication using the same materials and procedures in accordance with the organisation's SOPs.
+The marking system shall only be placed outside the search area (e.g. outside the boundaries of the box/panel).

-1.8 MDD Welfare
+9.8 MDD Welfare

-1.8.1 General
+9.8.1 General